Carbon-to-nitrogen ratio: Estimating C and N contents of feedstocks

 The C and N contents of feedstocks is generally known from lookup tables listing common types of feedstock.
 It is important to deduct the moisture content if the listed value is for dry material.

 For foodstuffs with a nutrition analysis, the N content may be estimated from the protein content as prot% × 0.16, reversing the crude protein calculation.
 The C content may be estimated from crude ash content (often reported in animal feed) or from reported macronutrient levels as carbs% × 0.44 + fat% × 0.86 + prot% × 0.53.

 Given the C:N ratio and one of C and N contents, the other content may be calculated using the very definition of the ratio.
 When only the ratio is known, one must estimate the total C+N% or one of the contents to get both values.

 Managing mixed feedstocks

-The C:N ratio of mixed feedstocks is simply calculated by summing their C and N amounts together and dividing the two results.
+The C:N ratio of mixed feedstocks is calculated by summing their C and N amounts together and dividing the two results.
 For compost, moisture is also an important factor.